EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Evaluation Metrics

 \subsection{Overall Video Quality Assessment}

-We first consider the visual quality of the generated video, which is the key for visually appealing to the users.
-Notice that, since the distribution-based method, \eg, FVD~\cite{fvd} still needs the ground truth video for evaluation, we argue these kinds of metrics are not suitable for the general T2V generation cases.
+We focus on the visual quality of the generated video, which is crucial for user appeal.
+As distribution-based methods like FVD~\cite{fvd} require ground truth videos, we argue they are unsuitable for general T2V generation cases.

-\textbf{Video Quality Assessment~(VQA$_A$, VQA$_T$).} We utilize the state-of-the-art video quality assessment method, Dover~\cite{dover}, to evaluate the quality of the generated video in terms of aesthetics and technicality, where the technical rating measures the quality of the generated video in terms of the common distortion, including noises, artifacts, \etc. Dover~\cite{dover} is trained on a self-collected larger-scale dataset and the labels are ranked by the real users for alignment.
-We term the aesthetic and technical scores as VQA$_{A}$ and VQA$_{T}$, respectively.
+\textbf{Video Quality Assessment~(VQA$_A$, VQA$_T$).} We employ the Dover~\cite{dover} method to assess generated video quality in terms of aesthetics and technicality.
+The technical rating measures common distortions like noise and artifacts.
+Dover~\cite{dover} is trained on a large-scale dataset with labels ranked by real users.
+We denote the aesthetic and technical scores as VQA$_{A}$ and VQA$_{T}$, respectively.

-\textbf{Inception Score~(IS).} Following previous metrics in the T2V generation papers, we also use the inception score~\cite{is} of the video as one of the video quality assessment indexes.
-The inception score is proposed to evaluate the performance of GAN~\cite{gan}, which utilizes a pre-trained Inception Network~\cite{googlenet} on the ImageNet~\cite{imagenet} dataset as the pre-trained feature extraction method.
-The inception score reflects the diversity of the generated video, whereas a larger score means the generated content is more diverse.
+\textbf{Inception Score~(IS).} We also use the inception score~\cite{is} as a video quality assessment index, following previous T2V generation papers.
+The inception score evaluates GAN~\cite{gan} performance using a pre-trained Inception Network~\cite{googlenet} on the ImageNet~\cite{imagenet} dataset.
+A higher inception score indicates more diverse generated content.